joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/architecture-and-market.md

 This approach offers the following advantages:

-- **Focus on the domain:** Allows to think in an isolatted manner on the **entities** and **operations** of the application, using an ubiquitous language
+- **Focus on the domain:** Allows to think in an isolated manner on the **entities** and **operations** of the application, using a ubiquitous language
-- **Testability:** The capacity of testing the whole domain code, ensuring a reduced number of bugs
+- **Testability:** The capacity to test the whole domain code, ensuring a reduced number of bugs
-- **Reusability:** The domain can be used as an library in any application: Desktop app, mobile app, REST API, web frontend, etc.
+- **Reusability:** The domain can be used as a library in any application: Desktop app, mobile app, REST API, web frontend, etc.

 ## Architectures

-Many people already thought of architectured that apply these concepts.
+Many people already thought of architectures that apply these concepts.
 The most prominents are:

 - **Hexagonal Architecture (Alistair Cockburn):** Prioritizes a clear segregation of the application core and the external interfaces